rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

     else:
         return self.class_labels[0]
 ```
-1. We create another function that returns the probability distribution over the model classes.
-After measuring the quantum circuits for every data point, we combine all the measurements and check the number of times which the model predicted yes or no. @Rodney why??
-You need to explain these steps to help people understand more.
+7. Now we create a function that returns the probability distribution over the model classes.
+After measuring the quantum circuit multiple times (i.e. with multiple shots), we aggregate the probabilites associated with 'yes' and 'no' respectively, to get probabilities for each label.
 ```python
 def return_probabilities(self, counts):
     """